Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Lecture, case studies, individual and group projects.

-The final exam consists of a written work assignment and the answering of written questions.
+The final exam consists of a written work assignment and written questions.

 References for literature will be provided during the lectures on a language-specific basis.